MarwanAlsoltany/mighty/SPECIFICATION.md

      */
     (
         object &
-        // class should the expected properties
-        object.isInstanceOf: "\\Namespace\\Class" |
+        // class should already have the expected properties object.isInstanceOf: "\\Namespace\\Class" |
         object.hasMethod: "getValue"
     ) | (